sahahn/parc_scaling/docs/results_intro.md

 ## Modelling Results

-We employ ordinary least squares regression (OLS), as implemented in the python package statsmodel (Seabold 2010), to model results from the base experiments.
-Base notation for OLS equations are written as A ~ B + C where A is the dependent variable and B + C are independent fixed effects.
+We employ ordinary least squares regression (OLS), as implemented in the python package [statsmodel](https://www.statsmodels.org/stable/index.html) to model results from the base experiments.
+Base notation for OLS equations are written in the R formula style as A ~ B + C where A is the dependent variable and B + C are independent fixed effects.
-Alternatively if written as A ~ B * D then D will be added as a fixed effect along with an interaction term between B and D (equivalent to alternate notation A ~ B + D + B * D).
+Alternatively, if written as A ~ B * D then D will be added as a fixed effect along with an interaction term between B and D (equivalent to alternate notation A ~ B + D + B * D).
 If a fixed effect is categorical, then it is dummy coded and each dummy variable added as a fixed effect.
 Lastly, if a variable is wrapped in log10(), then the logarithm of the variable with base 10 has been used.